rettm64/hello-world/README.md

 # hello-world
 rettm64's Repository

-My name is Everett Miller and I know how to program in the Python programming language.
+My name is Everett Miller and I am majoring in cybersecurity at Malone University.
+I am projected to graduate in the Spring of 2024.